divyanshmaybe/gsocMl4SCI/README.md

 ---

-## 🌟 Overview
+## Overview

-This repository contains the solutions for the **ML4Sci GSoC 2026** evaluation tasks.
-The project focuses on applying physics-informed deep learning to analyze synthetic ALMA observations of protoplanetary disks—the birthplaces of planets.
+This repository contains the solutions for the **ML4Sci GSoC 2026** test tasks.
+The project focuses on applying physics-informed deep learning to analyze synthetic ALMA observations of protoplanetary disks,the birthplaces of planets.

 The core contribution is **DiskVAE**, a specialized Variational Autoencoder designed to preserve the faint, fine-grained ring structures of protoplanetary disks that standard computer vision models often blur out.
 This model is key to the **Image-Based Test** (EXXA2), offering high-fidelity reconstruction and a structured latent space for scientific analysis.

 ---

-## 📂 Repository Structure
+## Repository Structure

 ```bash
 gsoc-2026-exxa/